Skip to content

 You must implement them manually in your postHandle function if needed.

 Why?
-Because postHandle gives you full control over the response, the plugin doesn't apply automatic transformations.
+Because postHandle gives you full control over the response, the plugin delegates all processing to your callback.

 preHandle vs Middleware